-[ The Tours will an arms as as \ The Tourst will account account The Tours will an arms that affective n) n) The Trust will ensure asset m) The Trust will ensure that effective management policies and management policies and estate management processes are in procedures are in place. procedures are in place. place. (o) The Trust will ensure that a strategic o) The Trust will ensure contingency n) To embed models for provision for procurement process is established - arrangements are in place to facilities management following the that prioritises common need. mitigate all risks. end of the PFI contract (q) The Trust will ensure contingency p) To implement models for provision o) To embed a model of support, arrangements are in place to mitigate . , for facilities management in ĺ , through external SLAs, creation of all risks. preparation for the end of the PFI Trust Estates team or through a (q) To explore models for provision for contract hybrid of both Estates management in preparation q) To implement a model of support, • for the end of the PFI contract 1/ through external SLAs, creation of r) To explore models of support, Trust Estates team or through a '' through external SLAs, creation of hybrid of both Trust team or through a hybrid of nyona or both both DOIN
+n) The Trust will ensure asset n) The Trust will ensure asset m) The Trust will ensure that effective management policies and , management policies and , estate management processes are in procedures are in place. procedures are in place. place.
+0) The Trust will ensure that a strategic 0) The Trust will ensure contingency n) To embed models for provision for procurement process is established arrangements are in place to Estates management in preparation that prioritises common need. mitigate all risks. for the end of the PFI contract p) p) To implement models for provision o) To embed a model of support, arrangements are in place to mitigate for Estates management in through external SLA's, creation of all risks. preparation for the end of the PFI Trust team or through a hybrid of (p) To explore models for provision for contract both Estates management in preparation q) To implement a model of support, for the end of the PFI contract through external SLA's, creation of r) To explore models of support, Trust team or through a hybrid of through external SLA's, creation of both Trust team or through a hybrid of both